 Factoring in Customer Acquisition Cost (CAC), the cost of convincing a potential customer to browse your website & potential make a purchase is very different from convincing a customer to install a mobile app & then make a purchase.
 It is much easier to get a user on your website than installing your app.

-The lion’s share of new smartphone users will always come from your website, and they will convert only if your website is optimized for mobile devices.
+The lion’s share of new smartphone users will always come from your website, and they will convert only if have a mobile friendly website.
 Otherwise, you might end up losing them forever.

 “Although an app-only approach might be a fit for certain unique business models, the majority of businesses would not be served well going that route.” – Tom Nawara, The VP of Acquity Group (Source: MarketingDive)